kuzzleio/kuzzle/doc/2/guides/advanced/2-api-keys/index.md

 ## Delete API Key

-It is possible to use [auth:deleteApiKey](/core/2/references/controllers/auth/delete-api-key) and [security:deleteApiKey](/core/2/references/controllers/security/delete-api-key) methods to delete API keys.
+It is possible to use the [auth:deleteApiKey](/core/2/references/controllers/auth/delete-api-key) and the [security:deleteApiKey](/core/2/references/controllers/security/delete-api-key) methods to delete API keys.

 Once an API key is deleted, the **associated authentication token will be revoked** and cannot be used anymore.